Romanian Counter-offensive to the Tisza(1919)

 - The Romanian Counter-offensive to the Tisza took place in 1919.
 Apr 16–May 1, 1919.

-- Who won the Romanian Counter-offensive to the Tisza?
+- What was the outcome of the Romanian Counter-offensive to the Tisza?

 - The Romania were victorious against the Hungary (Red Army).